Key details about woman on Sterling scandal audio

-Sterling and Stiviano’s alleged fight was apparently sparked by the businessman’s displeasure with Stiviano posting pictures of herself online with Lakers Hall of Famer Magic Johnson and Dodgers outfielder Matt Kemp.
+Sterling’s and Stiviano’s alleged fight was apparently sparked by the businessman’s displeasure with Stiviano posting pictures of herself online with Hall of Famer Magic Johnson and Dodgers outfielder Matt Kemp.

 The Johnson photo has since been deleted from Stiviano’s Instagram account, where she boasted nearly 150,000 followers as of Monday evening.
 Several of her 200 photos include her posing in front of Clippers signs or with team memorabilia, including a pair of jerseys emblazoned with her last name.

 Her bio lists her as an “artist, lover, writer, chef, poet, stylist, philanthropist.”
-The Los Angeles Times reported that Stiviano’s name appeared as the director of the Donald T. Sterling Charitable Foundation in an ad for a 2011 luncheon, however she is not listed as having an official role with the foundation in tax documents filed between 2010 and 2012.
+The Los Angeles Times reported that Stiviano’s name appeared as the director of the Donald T. Sterling Charitable Foundation in an ad for a 2011 luncheon, however she is not listed as having an official role with the foundation in tax documents filed from 2010 to 2012.